 For a complete history of the parade, click here.

-The Parade will start at N. Tryon St. and 9th Street in uptown Charlotte.
+Tentative route: (The parade reorganized after 2021, so the route may change, they have not yet published it) The Charlotte, NC St. Patrick's Day Parade will start at N. Tryon St. and 9th Street in uptown Charlotte.
 It then marches south to 3rd Street where it takes a left and marches down 3rd St. to Caldwell.

 If you want an interactive Google map, so you can get directions to some point along the parade route, click here!